BartDeCaluwe/hack_the_future/README.md

 ## Description
+Create a Dashboard to show the measurements (light, sound, distance, temperature, ...) being made on Mars.

 Several technologies were allowed to complete this project.
 We opted for the following:

 Front-end: Angular2 with Bootstrap

 Back-end: Flask running on Raspberry Pi 3

 ## Prerequisites to run this project